 The Old Testament was written for us, but not to us.
 Inviting us to leave our modern Christian preconceptions behind, John Walton contends that we will only grasp the Old Testament’s theology when we are immersed in its Ancient Near Eastern context, being guided by what the ancient authors intended as they wrote within their cognitive environment.

 Perhaps no biblical episode is more troubling than the conquest of Canaan.
 But do the so-called holy war texts of the Old Testament portray a divinely inspired genocide?
-John Walton and J. Harvey Walton take us on an archeological dig, reframing our questions and excavating the layers of translation and interpretation that cloud our perception of these difficult texts.
+John Walton and J. Harvey Walton take us on an archaeological dig, reframing our questions and excavating the layers of translation and interpretation that cloud our perception of these difficult texts.

 Approaching the Bible for the first time can be intimidating.
 Where should you begin?
 John Goldingay’s reliable and clear guide to exploring the Bible places the biblical books in their times and settings, and then lays out a memorable pattern for understanding the Bible as the story of God and his people, the word of God to his people, and the people’s response to God.